 Reading Time: 5 minutes

-The two most popular options for household moving is either the use of a full-service moving company or by hiring a container provider that will leave the container at your residence and move it after you are done packing it.
-It is possible to pull off a small long distance move in a truck by yourself, but most households usually end up having more stuff than fits even in a medium sized U-Haul.
+The two most popular options for household moving is either the use of a full-service moving company or hiring a content provider that will leave the container at your residence and move it after you are done packing it.
+It is possible to pull off a small long-distance move in a truck by yourself, but most households usually end up having more stuff than fits even in a medium-sized U-Haul.

 How Is Moving Long Distance Different From Local Moving?

-The other important way long distance moving differs from local, is by how it is priced.
-Local moves are often priced by the hour with additional fees for extra labour, specialty items, and challenges associated with the moved.
-Long distance moves are priced based by weight and distance your items have to travel.
-Let’s find out what else factors into the final cost of moving long distance.
+The other important way long-distance moving differs from local is by how it is priced.
+Local moves are often priced by the hour with additional fees for extra labor, specialty items, and challenges associated with the move.
+Long-distance moves are priced based on the weight and distance your items have to travel.
+Let’s find out what else factors into the final cost of moving long distances.

 Long Distance Moving Prices

-Additional weight can cost anywhere between $400-600 per each 500 lbs. depending on the distance your belongings have to travel.
+Additional weight can cost anywhere between $400-600 per every 500 lbs. depending on the distance your belongings have to travel.

-The price for the distance travelled is factored in differently by moving companies, but most of them will have set rates for moving stuff between specific cities.
-This can often a good initial indicator of which companies you want to consider
+The price for the distance traveled is factored in differently by moving companies, but most of them will have set rates for moving stuff between specific cities.
+This can often be a good initial indicator of which companies you want to consider

 It is often possible to move cars and specialty vehicles like kayaks, ATVs, and motorcycles.
 Ask the moving company about specific pricing for your specialty items.

 Remember, some companies may or may not have all of these services.
-What’s important is that the moving company is capable of correctly weighing your stuff and giving you the right and, most importantly, fair price.
-Which brings us to the next point.
+What’s important is that the moving company is capable of correctly weighing your stuff and giving you the right and, most importantly, a fair price.
+This brings us to the next point.